 Updates the admin password (removed from the file after parsed).
-Prior to version 2.0.0, this was new.password.

 fusion.(username).enabled

 This allows for the creation of a new user.
 (Set this to True and set the password property below to create a new user.
 Set this to False to delete a Fusion user.)